 As part of this partnership and with thanks to the Southern Foodways Alliance, Alabama Chanin will show a selection of short documentaries produced by filmmaker Joe York for the SFA.
 Joe is an acclaimed documentary filmmaker and a graduate of Auburn University with a B.A. in anthropology.
 He received an M.A. in Southern studies from the University of Mississippi and has produced over 30 short films for the SFA.

 Join us, on Thursday, February 25, as we celebrate our region’s past, present, and future—and its great food—through film.
 Tickets are $5 and must be purchased in advance.
 Beverages and apéritifs will be available for purchase from The Factory Café.
 Doors open at 5pm.
 There will be a short introduction, followed by the films, lasting until 7:00pm.
-Learn more about the event and reserve your seat here.

 P.S.: You can support the SFA at any time by becoming a member here.